What is Measles?

 Measles can be serious:

-• 1 out of every 1,000 people with measles will develop brain swelling, which could lead to brain damage
+- 1 out of every 1,000 people with measles will develop brain swelling, which could lead to brain damage

-• 1 to 3 out of 1,000 people with measles will die, even with the best care
+- 1-3 out of 1,000 people with measles will die, even with the best care

 According to the Centers for Disease Control and Prevention (CDC), measles outbreaks occur in every region of the world.
 In the US, measles cases happen when:

-• travelers who get measles abroad bring it into the US
+- Travelers who get measles abroad bring it into the US

-• cases spread in US communities with pockets of unvaccinated people
+- Cases spread in US communities with pockets of unvaccinated people

 In 2019, more than 1,200 cases of measles were confirmed in 31 states—the largest number of cases since measles was eliminated in the US in 2000.
+In 2024, 285 measles cases were reported in 31 US states and the District of Columbia.

-As of October 2024, 271 measles cases have been reported in 30 US states and the District of Columbia.
-More than 80% of those cases were among individuals who were unvaccinated or whose vaccination status was unknown.
+As of April 2025, a total of 712 confirmed measles cases have been reported in 24 US states, with 3 deaths (2 confirmed and 1 under investigation).
+97% of those cases were among individuals who were unvaccinated or whose vaccination status was unknown.

 Symptoms